Fareed-bs/usmle-app/README.md

+# AI Portal Application

+- A central hub for multiple AI assistants.
+- User can select the desired assistant on the main portal.
+- Current version: Includes USMLE Assistant.

-# USMLE Quiz App
+# 1. USMLE Quiz App

-- A full-stack USMLE (United States Medical Licensing Examination) quiz application designed to help medical students practice quizzes for different USMLE steps (Step 1, Step 2, Step 3) to test their knowledge.
+- An online platform where medical students can take a variety of practice quizzes for different USMLE steps (Step 1, Step 2, Step 3) to test their knowledge.

 ## Features